Bicycle Accident Claims

 What to do if involved in a bicycle accident *

-If you have been involved in a bike accident, taking the following steps can help to prevent stress in the future while also ensuring that, if you proceed with a bicycle accident claim in Ireland, the claims process can run as smoothly as possible for you;
+If you have been involved in a bike accident, taking the following steps can help to you in the future while also ensuring that, if you proceed with a bicycle accident claim in Ireland, the claims process can run as smoothly as possible for you;

 1. Seek Medical Attention

 Your health is your wealth and should be your first priority.
 Immediately after a bicycle accident *, take a second to assess yourself to determine if you have any injuries.
 If you have sustained a serious injury ensure that you contact an ambulance to attend the scene and treat you.
 For minor injuries, you must remember that minor injuries where you ‘feel fine’ could progress to a more serious injury in the future.
 In this case is always better to be safe than sorry and advisable that you go to your nearest accident and emergency (A&E) or local GP to be checked out.

 2. Report the incident to the Gardaí and wait for them to arrive